Where and when

-Modern Ancient Brown is not only the title of this exhibition but also the name of a foundation established by Binion in 2019 in Detroit, whose purpose is to promote the work of black artists dedicated to both visual arts and literature and whose work has been under-represented .
-McArthur Binion – who initially started his career as a poet – engaged in an intense dialogue with the spaces of Museo Novecento, as an essential response to this year’s pandemic, Black Lives Matter’s movements and general rethinking by museums of their role of preserving and proposing cultural offer in a global world that is still in its long post-colonial phase.
+Modern Ancient Brown, the title given to the project, is also the name of the foundation established by Binion in 2019 in Detroit born to promote the work of black artists who are dedicated to the interdisciplinarity between visual arts and literature and whose work has historically been under-represented .
+The intense dialogue that the artist – who started his career as a poet – has created with the spaces of the Museo Novecento is an important response to this last year crossed by the world pandemic, by the movements of Black Lives Matter and by a general rethinking of part of the museums on their role of preserving and proposing cultural proposals in a global world and still in its long post-colonial phase.

-Since the 1970s, McArthur Binion has sought an alternative to minimalist art, through his personal philosophy of the pictorial grids fused with his archival belongings, such as the pages of his phone books or found photographs of racial lynching.
-The project, presented at Museo Novecento as a result of two years of investigation, began with the conception of a large abstract work on board, which will be placed in the pre-existing frame above the altar of the Renaissance chapel, one of the three rooms dedicated to the Duel exhibition cycle.
+McArthur Binion has been engaged since the 1970s in the search for an alternative to minimalist art, through his personal philosophy of the pictorial grid placed in dialogue with autobiographical elements ranging from the pages of his phone book to the rediscovered photographs of racial lynchings.
+The project, presented at the Museo Novecento and the result of two years of investigation, had its genesis in the conception of a large abstract work on wood, which will be placed in the pre-existing frame above the altar of the Renaissance chapel on the ground floor of the museum. which is one of the three rooms dedicated to the Duel exhibition cycle.

-The other two rooms of the exhibition will host two different body of works, both driven by the search for modernist abstract painting’s legacy in relation to a wider context, that of the need of human society to leave traces of itself and, at the same time, to project itself into the future.
-This approach led McArthur Binion to amplify his artistic research, which includes both pictorial and sculptural practice, along with a monochromatic dimension that coexists with intimate and personal narratives.
+The other works of the artist, which interact with the other two environments, consist of two pictorial cycles animated by the same research on the legacy of modernist abstract painting in relation to a wider context, that is to the need of human society to leave traces and history of oneself, but at the same time of projecting oneself into the future.
+This approach has led McArthur Binion to amplify his research around an artistic gesture that includes both pictorial and sculptural practice, both an absolute and monochromatic dimension, and a compound of intimate and personal narratives.

-The artist reflects on this process in an unprecedented way, through a dialogue with Head of a Woman (1939), a small terracotta by Marino Marini coming from Alberto Della Ragione Archive in the museum’s permanent collection.
-This sculpture impressed Binion for its intimate fragility – very distant from the Italian equestrian monuments he knew – and for the Tuscan artist’s ability to carve the clay, giving life to the hair and humanizing the head, which rather seems to come from an archaic time without history.
-This connection allows to explore Binion’s plastic way of understanding painting in the healing: work series, in which monochrome color mixes with a paper surface made up of pieces from his personal phone book or other sources.
+The artist, to reflect on this process from an unprecedented point of view, has chosen to dialogue with the small terracotta Head of a Woman from the Alberto Della Ragione Collection in the permanent collection of the museum, which the sculptor Marino Marini created in 1939 the last one struck Binion for his particular intimate fragility, very distant from the equestrian monuments he had seen previously, and for that gesture of the Tuscan artist to engrave the clay giving life to the hair, the only part that humanizes the “head”, which rather it seems to come from an archaic and historyless time.
+This connection allows to explore the plastic way of understanding painting by Binion at the base of the Healing: work cycle, works in which the monochrome color is intertwined with a paper surface composed of repeated squares of sheets taken from his personal agenda or from other sources.

-The pages of the artist’s agenda also form the basis of the work Modern Ancient Brown-Altar – placed on the altar – which investigates the relationship between the paper’s grid and that created by the layers of oil paint stick, with which the grid is amplified and negated at the same time.
-The twelve works altar: works I-XII are made with a particular paper and analyze, in a different way, the shape of the altarpiece and the color’s ability to emerge even if covered by multiple layers.
+The sheets of the diary also make up the basis of the great work placed on the Modern Ancient Brown-Altar which investigates, in this case, the relationship that is created between the grid that emerges from the cards and that created by the lines of the oil color with which is amplified and denied.
+The twelve works Altar: works I-XII are made on a particular paper and deal with the same shape of the altarpiece in a different way, in addition to the ability of color to emerge even if covered with multiple layers.